👉

 Instructions and Help about Acquisition premium amortization

-Okay class I just did a video on the effective interest rate calculator use under the example of a discount now we're gonna do the same thing but in this case it's gonna be at a premium instead of a discount all right so my example is going to be the same we've got bonds a hundred thousand dollars worth of bonds at this corporation that's going to be selling okay these bonds are four-year bonds they're gonna pay interest annually and the contract rate is 10 percent once again the contract rate can also be called the the coupon rate the stated rate or the discount rate or the not the discount rate or the nominal rate the coupon stated or nominal rate I'm gonna call it the contract rate because that's what my textbook uses the market rate right now is 8 percent so when the contract rate is 10 percent but a bond at this risk level would normally sell at 8 percent then this bonds gonna sell at a premium okay because it's paying on interest at a higher rate so it's gonna sell above the $100,000 okay but we're gonna see that really these investors are willing gonna earn 8 percent and not 10 percent on these bonds okay so let's let's do this time line again let's value what these bonds are gonna sell for so first of all we've got to look at the cash flows the cash flows are the interest and then what it's going to pay out at the end the hundred thousand dollars so the interest is calculated by taking the contract rate or you may be using coupon standard or nominal rate taking this contract rate of 10% times 100,000 so the corporation will pay out $10,000 cash...
+Okay class, I just did a video on the effective interest rate calculator.
+Use it as an example of a discount.
+Now, we're going to do the same thing, but in this case, it's going to be at a premium instead of a discount.
+Alright, so my example is going to be the same.
+We've got bonds worth $100,000 at this corporation that's going to be selling.
+These bonds are four-year bonds, and they're going to pay interest annually.
+The contract rate is 10 percent, which can also be called the coupon rate, stated rate, or nominal rate.
+I'm going to call it the contract rate because that's what my textbook uses.
+The market rate right now is 8 percent.
+When the contract rate is 10 percent, but a bond at this risk level would normally sell at 8 percent, then this bond is going to sell at a premium.
+It's going to sell above the $100,000.
+However, we're going to see that these investors are really only going to earn 8 percent, not 10 percent on these bonds.
+Let's do this timeline again and value what these bonds are going to sell for.
+First of all, we've got to look at the cash flows, which are the interest and what it's going to pay out at the end, the $100,000.
+The interest is calculated by taking the contract rate (also known as the coupon, stated, or nominal rate) of 10% and multiplying it by $100,000.
+So, the corporation will pay out $10,000 cash every year for four years.
+That's what my timeline is showing here (1 year, 2 years, 3 years or 4 years), and then it will also pay back the full bond amount of $100,000 at the end.
+So, this right here is my cash flow.
+Let's...